RomanSedlo/user-index-for-chatbots/README.md

 # 🧠 user-index-for-chatbots

-A universal and lightweight file to preload your personal context into any chatbot.
+A universal and lightweight file you upload to a chatbot **before** starting conversation.
-Upload it **before starting a conversation** to avoid repeating yourself and get more accurate responses.
+It gives instant context about you, so you don’t have to repeat things.

 ## ✅ Usage

-- Save important chats, thoughts, and notes
+- Use the `user-index-template.txt` as your base file
-- Describe your personality and preferences
+- Fill it with your chats, notes, and personal data
-- Keep the structure simple and readable
+- Upload it to your chatbot before chatting
-- Upload only to trusted AI platforms
+- Only upload to trusted platforms

 ## 🗂 Structure

-- `DOCUMENT_INFO:` – What the file is for
+- `DOCUMENT_INFO:` – What this file is for
-- `LOCAL_SETTINGS:` – How chat data is saved
+- `LOCAL_SETTINGS:` – How chats are saved
-- `LOCAL:` – Your personal notes
-- `CHAT_NAME<name>:` – Start of a chat section
-- `--` – Comment or explanation
+- `LOCAL_VAR:` – Special symbols and structure
-- `$<...>` – Command or function marker
-- `LOCAL_CURRENT_PERSONALITY:` – Who you are, how you feel
+- `LOCAL_CURRENT_PERSONALITY:` – Describe yourself
-- `LOCAL_ADDITIONAL_DATA:` – Extra context or memory
+- `LOCAL_ADDITIONAL_DATA:` – Extra info for the bot
-- `CHAT_NAME<bot_name>:` – Paste chatbot conversation
+- `CHAT_NAME<bot_name>:` – Paste your chat here
+- `--`, `$<...>` – Comments and special commands

 ---

-Don’t share your customized version of this file if it contains your own personal information.
+Don’t share your personalized version of this file if it includes your private data.